ray-x/navigator.lua/README.md

 # Todo

-- Early phase, bugs expected, PR and suggestions are welcome
+- The project is in the early phase, bugs expected, PRs and suggestions are welcome
 - Async (some of the requests is slow on large codebases and might be good to use co-rountine)
 - More clients.
 I use go, python, js/ts, java, c/cpp, lua most of the time.
 Did not test other languages (e.g dart, swift etc)
 - Configuration options